Hamzenium/Robo-Friends/README.md

-Developed a React application as part of my react specializing.
+Developed a React application as part of my react specialization.